zork

 Both sides dial out.
 NAT and CGNAT are fine — nothing to forward, nothing to expose.

-Zealous Protocol · Post-quantum · No compromises
+Zealous Protocol · Private agent inbox · No open ports